Cabo San Lucas Fishing: Complete Guide to the Marlin Capital

 If you want to keep fish for eating, focus on dorado, wahoo, and smaller tuna.
 They're sustainable and delicious.

 Pro tip: Many restaurants around Cabo will cook your catch for you.
-Ask your concierge for recommendations on where to take your fish.
+Ask your luxury concierge service for recommendations on where to take your fish.

 Don't spend every day fishing.
 Cabo has incredible adventures beyond the fishing.
 Take a day to explore, hit the beach, or just relax.